orassayag/flexbox-learning/README.md

 # Flexbox Learning

-Client to be built in November 2018.
-The goal of these projects is to try, learn, and practice with flex-box techniques in CSS.
+Built in November 2018.
+Two projects to try, learn, and practice with flex-box techniques in CSS.

 ## Getting Started